Improving Outdoor Multi-cell Fingerprinting-based Positioning via Mobile Data Augmentation: Introduction

 \section{Introduction}

-\IEEEPARstart{R}{ecent} years have seen a growing demand for accurate and reliable positioning services in dense urban areas, indoor environments, and under adverse weather conditions, such as overcast skies, where satellite-based systems like the \ac{GPS} often suffer from severe multipath propagation, signal blockage, urban canyon effects, and are known to be power-intensive, making it unsuitable for energy-constrained devices commonly used in mobile applications~\cite{karki2020power}.
+\IEEEPARstart{R}{ecent} years have seen a growing demand for accurate and reliable positioning services in dense urban areas and indoor environments \cite{yang2024positioning}.
+While satellite-based systems like the \ac{GPS} remain the gold standard for global positioning, their utility in operational mobile networks is frequently constrained by practical factors, as they remain power-intensive components~\cite{karki2020power}.
+Consequently, mobile operating systems and user policies often disable or duty-cycle satellite tracking to conserve battery life.
+In these scenarios, multicell fingerprint-based positioning has emerged as a promising approach due to its robustness in non-line-of-sight conditions.
+However, statistical insufficiency of training data is one of the core limitations of fingerprinting.

-In these scenarios, multicell fingerprint-based positioning has emerged as a promising approach due to its robustness in non-line-of-sight conditions and the ability to leverage existing cellular infrastructure \cite{fp1, fp2}.
-The \ac{3GPP} incorporated fingerprinting-based positioning into LTE networks under Release 12~\cite{3gpp36809}.
-This approach estimates a device's position by comparing its observed radio measurements, such as \ac{RSRP}, to a pre-constructed database of location-tagged fingerprints.
-By leveraging existing cellular infrastructure, fingerprinting provides robust performance in dense urban and indoor environments, where signal blockage and multipath propagation often degrade the accuracy of conventional techniques.
-However, achieving high positioning accuracy through multi-cell fingerprinting requires large volumes of spatially and radio‐feature‐rich data in order to capture fine‐grained variations across coverage areas; in practice, collecting such dense measurement sets is both costly and time‐consuming for \acp{MNO}~\cite{deNardis2023}, which poses a significant barrier to widespread deployment.

-Statistical insufficiency of training data is one of the core limitations of fingerprinting.
 It manifests in coarse positioning granularity, especially in cell‐dense regions where small geography can exhibit rapid changes in received signal levels, affecting positioning algorithms' performance.
 Moreover, collecting exhaustive user traces raises privacy concerns, as these measurements may encode sensitive movement patterns \cite{gumble}.
 These challenges motivate the generation of synthetic mobile measurement data that can augment real traces, filling spatial gaps in the fingerprint database while mitigating the need for additional data collection campaigns.

 To improve positioning performance in cellular networks, we introduce a mobile data augmentation framework that synthesizes large volumes of realistic radio measurements.
 Our proposed computationally-light mobile data generator combines \ac{KDE} for estimating spatial components with non‐parametric regression leveraging \ac{KNN} for multi‐cell \ac{RSRP} features generation.
 This methodology aims to produce dense, geographically coherent synthetic mobile data that mimics the statistics of real-world measurements.
 Although this framework is designed and tested end-to-end for fingerprinting-based positioning, the augmented measurements it generates may also benefit other tasks, including radio-environment map reconstruction, training and validation of learning-based models for coverage/capacity estimation and link-quality prediction, data-efficient handover and beam-management policy learning, and anomaly/fault detection in network monitoring \cite{ayanoglu2022machine}.